Skip to main content

 • Turn your skin into a roadmap of rashes and discoloration.

-• Wreak havoc on your lungs, heart, or brain.
+• Wreak havoc on your lungs, heart, or brain, although not every patient experiences this level of organ involvement.

 • Leave you in a purple haze of fatigue and brain fog.